folio-org/docs/content/en/docs/Reporting/FOLIO Analytics/_index.md

 ---

 {{% alert color="info"%}}
-<b>Note:</b> This documentation covers FOLIO Analytics v1.7.0, which was released at  approximately the same time as the FOLIO Poppy release.
+**Note:**  This documentation covers FOLIO Analytics v1.7.0, which was released at  approximately the same time as the FOLIO Poppy release.
 {{% /alert %}}

 ## What is the FOLIO Analytics repository